Venice of the East" is regarded by many, and not unjustly, as the most beautiful city in Greece.

 Chania is believed to be built on the site of the Minoan Kydonia, as shown by the excavations in Kastelli hill.
 Chania developed substantially in the Byzantine era, when it was fortified.
 Later, the Venetians turned the city into a great castle with strong walls, for which you can read here.
-After the liberation of Crete from the Turks in 1898 and during the Cretan State autonomy, Chania became officially the capital of Crete (till 1971).
-During this period, great buildings were built in the city and the suburb of Halepa.
+After the Sultan Abdul Mezit visited Crete in 1850 and decided to construct a naval base in the gulf of Souda, the capital of Crete was moved from Heraklion to Chania (till 1971).
+After the liberation of Crete from the Turks in 1898 and during the Cretan State autonomy, great buildings were built in the city and the suburb of Halepa.
 The glory of Chania reached its peak during the hoisting of the Greek flag in the fortress of Firkas in 1913, marking the final Union of Crete with Greece, after centuries of slavery.
 Chania played also an important role in the outcome of the struggle against the Germans in World War II, as the nearby airport of Maleme was the epicenter of the glorious Battle of Crete.
 Chania was the last European city to be liberated from the Germans in April 1945.

 From Chania came Eleftherios Venizelos, the greatest politician of Greece, as with its successful policy as prime minister of Greece he managed to triple the territories of Greece in the early 20th century.
 The tombs of the Venizelos family are set in a magical site east of Chania, with panoramic views of the city.